 Can I still fly standby?

 Can you simply show up at the airport without a ticket and expect to get somewhere for cheap?
 The short answer is no. Airlines no longer allow you to wait around at the counter in hopes of snagging a "standby flight" and filling the last seat of a departing flight.
 And buying a ticket on the day of a flight would do the opposite of saving you money -- last-minute tickets are staggeringly expensive.

 "Flying standby" these days usually refers to making an unconfirmed (i.e., without a reserved seat), same-day flight change, which requires a paid ticket that's been purchased in advance.
 There's also the option of a confirmed same-day change, which essentially guarantees you a seat for another flight on the same day as your original ticket -- for a fee that's less than the typical change fee.
 (This is cheaper because you're taking the gamble that the other flights haven't all filled up yet.)
 For unconfirmed standby, there might also be a fee.

 What's a "buddy pass?"

-What are my others options for cheaper, flexible travel?
+What are my other options for cheaper, flexible travel?

 Airlines have become eerily efficient at filling up planes, which has given them greater leverage to keep prices high and steady.
-If you're looking to save on last-minute travel, look towards the budget carriers (Southwest, JetBlue, Spirit, Frontier, etc.) and aim to fly at inopportune times -- flights that depart very early or late.
+If you're looking to save on last-minute travel, look towards budget carriers and aim to fly at inopportune times -- flights that depart very early or late.
 If you have time to plan, aim to travel on days that are less frequented by business travelers.
-On a typical week, Saturday, Tuesday, and Wednesday are the best days to travel and avoid the business commuters, which in turn can lead to lower fares.
+On a typical week, Saturday, Tuesday, and Wednesday are the best days to travel and avoid the business commuters, which can lead to lower fares.